abhijeetBhale/Book-Hive/README.md

 * **Private Messaging:** Connect with other users one-on-one.
 * **Powerful Search and Filtering:** Easily find books, authors, and genres.
 * **Interactive Map View:** Discover books available for borrowing in your area.
+* **Chat Background Customization:** Personalize your chat experience with persistent backgrounds.
+* **Dynamic Home Map:** See a static map screenshot for a more realistic preview of your local reading community.

 ## Built With